 Niagara Region and other levels of government offer the following tax rebates and deferral programs:

 Beginning in 2009, Ontario is providing $250 to help senior homeowners with low and moderate incomes pay their property taxes.
-The amount will be raised to $500 in 2010.
+The amount will be raised to $500 in 2010 and for subsequent years.

 To be eligible, an applicant must:

 This program is administered by the Province of Ontario.
 Visit Ontario's Ontario Senior Homeowners' Property Tax Grant web page for more information on eligibility and how to apply.